vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 To exercise fine control over the certificates that VCHs use, you must obtain or generate custom certificates yourself before you deploy a VCH.
 You can create a VCH that uses a custom server certificate, for example  a server certificate that has been signed by Verisign or another public root.
 For information about how to create custom certificates for use with Docker, see [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/) in the Docker documentation.

-You can deploy a VCH to use custom certificates in combination with auto-generated certificates, as demonstrated in [Examples](#examples).
+Custom certificates must meet the following requirements:

+- You must use an X.509 server certificate.
+- Server certificates should have the following certificate usages:
+  - `KeyEncipherment`
+  - `DigitalSignature`
+  - `KeyAgreement`
+  - `ServerAuth`
+- Server keys must not be encrypted.

 **IMPORTANT**: PKCS#7 certificates do not work with `vic-machine`.
 For information about how to convert certificates to the correct format, see [Converting Certificates for Use with vSphere Integrated Containers Engine](vic_cert_reference.md#convertcerts).

+You can deploy a VCH to use custom certificates in combination with auto-generated certificates, as demonstrated in the [Examples](#examples).

 ## Options <a id="options"></a>